Election 2024

 ❌ ❌

-Hasn’t responded to our survey, opposes the Charlotte Street pocket park, 30 km/h zones, protected bike lanes, and the removal of costly parking mandates; spreads misinformation about flood mapping and council finances
+“I will NOT be filling out any surveys or taking pledges that are leading or push for commitments”; opposes the Charlotte Street pocket park, 30 km/h zones, protected bike lanes, and the removal of costly parking mandates; spreads misinformation about council finances and flood mapping

 Richmond East & Burnley (Boulevard Ward)